elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-is-the-instantaneous-rate-of-change-of-a-function-at-a-point-related-to-its-derivative.md

 url: /learn/education-studies/questions/how-is-the-instantaneous-rate-of-change-of-a-function-at-a-point-related-to-its-derivative
 score: -1.0
 related_article1:
-    id: 169306
+    id: 169291
-    title: How can the behavior of functions be analyzed through their graphs, focusing on increasing and decreasing intervals?
+    title: >-
+        How do piecewise functions and absolute value functions illustrate discontinuous behavior?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-the-behavior-of-functions-be-analyzed-through-their-graphs-focusing-on-increasing-and-decreasing-intervals
+    url: /learn/education-studies/questions/how-do-piecewise-functions-and-absolute-value-functions-illustrate-discontinuous-behavior
 related_article2:
-    id: 169292
+    id: 169286
-    title: What is the difference between left-hand and right-hand limits in calculus?
+    title: >-
+        What are the properties of vectors, and how do they apply to vector addition and subtraction?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-difference-between-lefthand-and-righthand-limits-in-calculus
+    url: /learn/education-studies/questions/what-are-the-properties-of-vectors-and-how-do-they-apply-to-vector-addition-and-subtraction
 related_article3:
-    id: 169297
+    id: 169304
-    title: How is continuity at transition points in piecewise functions analyzed?
+    title: >-
+        What are some applications of integrals in physics and engineering?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-is-continuity-at-transition-points-in-piecewise-functions-analyzed
+    url: /learn/education-studies/questions/what-are-some-applications-of-integrals-in-physics-and-engineering
 related_article4:
-    id: 169305
+    id: 169283
-    title: Why is mathematical notation important in calculus, and what are some common symbols used?
+    title: >-
+        Explain the epsilon-delta definition of a limit and its significance in calculus.
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-mathematical-notation-important-in-calculus-and-what-are-some-common-symbols-used
+    url: /learn/education-studies/questions/explain-the-epsilondelta-definition-of-a-limit-and-its-significance-in-calculus
 related_article5:
-    id: 169304
+    id: 169310
+    title: >-
-    title: What are some applications of integrals in physics and engineering?
+        What are the types of functions, and how do linear and quadratic functions differ in terms of domain and range?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-applications-of-integrals-in-physics-and-engineering
+    url: /learn/education-studies/questions/what-are-the-types-of-functions-and-how-do-linear-and-quadratic-functions-differ-in-terms-of-domain-and-range
 ---

 &nbsp;